mariamericajohn/Tune_Trends-A_Data_Driven_Spotify_Report/README.md

 * The dataset includes details about Overview of songs, Audio Features Analysis and Tempo & Valence Trends.

+## Interactive Features (Navigation & Filters)
+* Page Navigation: Added buttons for easy switching between pages.
+* Filter Clearing: A dedicated button to reset all applied filters instantly.
+* Menu Button:

+     🔹Clicking the menu icon opens filter options.

+     🔹Users can apply selected filters or close the menu by clicking the Apply button.
+* Important: These buttons work only when using Ctrl + Click in Power BI Desktop.

  ### Tech Stack Used
 🔹 Power BI – For data visualization

 🔹 DAX (Data Analysis Expressions) – For calculated measures and KPIs

 🔹 Excel – Data source